 RECOMMENDED: Full guide to outdoor activities for kids in NYC

-Hoovering cotton candy, taking a ride on the iconic Cyclone and putting your toes in that less-than-pristine sand on Coney Island are all city rites of passage that can't be matched.
-It’s worth the trip out there to experience our most iconic beach and boardwalk, which offers Luna Park, the New York Aquarium and Deno’s Wonder Wheel Park nearby, as well as super tasty food and drink options and the original Nathan’s Famous, home to the world’s most famous hot dog eating contest.
+Snacking on cotton candy, taking a ride on the iconic Cyclone and digging your toes in the Coney Island sand are all city rites of passage that can't be matched.
+It’s worth the trip to Brooklyn to experience our most iconic beach and boardwalk (now a historic landmark!), which includes Luna Park, the New York Aquarium and Deno’s Wonder Wheel Park, as well as super tasty food and drink options nearby at the original Nathan’s Famous.
 Though the beach can get a little crowded, you’ll definitely be able to toss down a blanket and lay claim to a decent spot if you get there in the morning.
 It’s also easy to park yourself near one of the public bathrooms if you’ve got little ones in tow.

-Escape the city scene and enjoy a day of fun in the sun, minus the crazy crowds.
+Enjoy a day of fun in the sun, minus the crazy crowds.
 Airplane-obsessed tots can feel the rumble of jets en route to JFK at this underutilized beach near the airport, which is part of the Gateway National Recreation Area.
-In addition to sunscreen and towels, pack a picnic for the gang—you'll want to avoid schlepping the kids to one of the spread out food vendors.
+In addition to sunscreen and towels, pack a picnic for the gang.
+It might be best to avoid schlepping the youngsters to one of the faraway food vendors.

 Avoid the crowds of Brighton Beach, and kick back at its calmer seaside sister.
 Manhattan Beach juts out from the same peninsula and boasts wide stretches of soft sand for families to romp around on.
 Between dips, the kids can face off in a game of volleyball on the regulation-size courts and explore the 36-foot-long pirate ship outfitted with wooden planks, talk tubes, a cannon and a crow’s nest in the nautically themed Pat Perlato Playground.
 Pack sneakers and sandals to take advantage of the space’s two handball courts and three basketball courts, then enjoy a picnic on or bring a barbecue to the northeast side of the promenade.

 Need to cool off?
-Head over to the Staten Island Ferry for a full-day beach getaway on New York Bay.
-As you make the trek down the 2.5-mile Franklin D. Roosevelt Boardwalk, keep an eye out for the colorful Playland Playground, channeling an age-old Staten Island amusement park with carnival faces and dolphin decorations throughout.
-You won’t be able to miss the sea-turtle fountain—a favorite for kids to frolic in (bring your water shoes!)—and there’s plenty of recreation nearby for those who’d choose sports over sand castles.
-Strap on skates and hit the roller-hockey rink, try out handball and shuffleboard or bring a set of wheels to use on the bike paths and skateboard park ramps.
+Grab a spot on the Staten Island Ferry and prepare for a full-day beach getaway on New York Bay.
+As you make the trek down the Franklin D. Roosevelt Boardwalk, keep an eye out for the colorful Playland Playground, channeling an age-old Staten Island amusement park with carnival faces and dolphin decorations throughout.
+You won’t be able to miss the sea-turtle fountain—a favorite for kids to visit (bring your water shoes!)—and there’s plenty of activity nearby for those who’d choose sports over sand castles.
+Strap on skates and hit the roller hockey rink, try out handball and shuffleboard or bring a set of wheels to use on the bike paths and skateboard park ramps.

-The crescent-shaped beach is only 1.1 miles long and is entirely man-made.
-Thanks to the sound's minimal waves, parents can feel more at east with little ones playing at the water's edge.
-Nearby concessions keep hungry kids happy and the changing rooms, showers and bathrooms ensure that everyone's sand-free for the ride home.
-The surrounding grounds of Pelham Bay Park—with picnic areas and nature trails—are equally worth the trip to the end of the 6.
+The crescent-shaped beach is entirely man-made.
+Thanks to the sound's minimal waves, parents can feel more at east with little ones playing at the water's edge, which definitely makes the spot one of the best beaches for kids.
+Nearby concessions keep hungry kids happy, while the changing rooms, showers and bathrooms ensure that everyone's sand-free for the ride home.

 Encompassing more than 170 acres of sand, this family-friendly beach (and the city’s only legal surfing beach) attracts New Yorkers from all five boroughs.
-Seven playgrounds (yes, seven!) keep kids happy while wave riders enjoy the city's only surfing areas.
-From Memorial Day through Labor Day, kids ages 5 to 15 can take individual or group lessons or weeklong surf camps taught by certified instructors.
-There are also opportunities for stand-up paddleboarding (head to the bay!) fishing, volleyball, skating and channeling your inner mermaid (otherwise known as swimming).
-Also, why pass up an excuse to build a stellar sandcastle?
+Seven playgrounds (yes, seven!) keep kids happy while wave riders enjoy hanging 10.
+There are also opportunities for stand-up paddleboarding, fishing, volleyball, skating and channeling your inner mermaid (otherwise known as swimming).
 Pack your beach bag and head out there!
-P.S.
-Stop by on June 10 from 1–4pm to enjoy a Summer Kickoff Family Day, complete with inflatables, kids’ activities, Playmobile, music and refreshments.

-Hop aboard the SeaStreak ferry in Manhattan for a 40-minute ride to immaculate, shell-strewn Sandy Hook.
-After they've been dropped off near the lighthouse in the Fort Hancock Historic District, kids (four feet and up) can climb 95 steps and a nine-rung ladder to the top.
+Hop aboard the SeaStreak Ferry in Manhattan for a 40-minute ride to immaculate, shell-strewn Sandy Hook.
+After they've been dropped off near the lighthouse in the Fort Hancock Historic District, kids (4-feet and up) can climb 95 steps and a nine-rung ladder to the top.
 Guided tours are available on a first-come, first-served basis.

 Get some fresh air in your lungs and hit the trails as a family at this scenic Staten Island oasis.
-Meander through Wolfe’s Pond Park’s native forest (the spot is a wildlife and plant preserve), and keep an eye out for marine life, like blue crabs and jellyfish, and birds such as killdeers and sandpipers skittering along the water’s edge.
+Meander through Wolfe’s Pond Park’s native forest (the spot is a wildlife and plant preserve), and keep an eye out for marine life such as blue crabs and jellyfish, and birds like killdeers and sandpipers.
 Active kids can hit the nearby basketball and tennis courts, or the family can kick back and enjoy a picnic and soak up some sun on the sandy beach, looking out over Raritan Bay.